-- (a) The Case Competition Co-Chairs shall chair the Case Competition Committee. - (b) The Case Competition Co-Chairs shall have the authority to appoint CSA members to the committee and assign them duties and responsibilities.
-University of Manitoba Students from other faculties may be also appointed to the committee but CSA members must be given priority, followed by students pursuing a Management Minor. - (c) The Case Competition Committee shall be responsible for aiding in the execution and promotion of the CSA's internal case competitions. - (d) The Case Competition Committee shall be responsible for the recruitment of volunteers to support the execution of the CSA's internal case competitions.
+- (a) The Case Competition Co-Chairs shall chair the Case Competition Committee. - (b) The Case Competition Co-Chairs shall have the authority to appoint CSA members to the committee and assign them duties and responsibilities. - (c) The Case Competition Committee shall be responsible for aiding in the execution and promotion of the CSA's internal case competitions. - (d) The Case Competition Committee shall be responsible for the recruitment of volunteers to support the execution of the CSA's internal case competitions.